-PGGB is PCM remastering using extremely long windowed Sinc filters (hundreds of millions of taps) for near perfect reconstruction accuracy and a more transparent sound.
-What this means is better depth and layering, improved resolution, a cleaner leading edge, and more accurate timbre.Try it now!
+PGGB is PCM remastering using extremely long windowed Sinc filters (hundreds of millions of taps) for near perfect reconstruction accuracy.
+What this means is a more transparent sound, better depth and layering, improved resolution, a cleaner leading edge, and more accurate timbre.Try it now!

 Linear phase filters better maintain phase and timing of the original signal, resulting in improved imaging precision.
 Minimum phase filters, of the same filter length, offer better frequency domain performance and tonal accuracy.
 As filter length increases, linear phase filters gain a substantial advantage in subjective quality with a trade-off in pipeline delay.

 PGGB's file-based approach is not compromised by any of this.
 Ultra-long windowed Sinc based linear filters stay true to the Nyquist-Shannon sampling theorem and offer the objective best in terms of realism and accuracy.

 The ideal Sinc filter is infinitely long—perfect but impractical—so it's approximated with a truncated windowing function.
 This reduces the 'ripples' in the frequency domain and allows for a steeper filter and better out of band rejection.

 PGGB uses an optimized proprietary window function that has an order of magnitude better time domain accuracy than standard windowing functions while delivering as good or better frequency domain performance.
 This results in near perfect reconstruction of music.

 PGGB builds a windowed filter with a number of taps (sinc filter coefficients) that's the largest possible for the track's output sample rate ...to a specified maximum tap limit.
 A 6 minute PCM track upsampled to 16fS uses 250 million taps; a DSD 64 track would use 1 billion taps.

 Compared with filter implementations found in even the highest end DACs, PGGB tap counts are in another league.
 This results in PCM playback of incomparable quality.